 - VRE sepsis: sepsis caused by vancomycin-resistant Enterococcus species of bacteria

-- urosepsis: sepsis originating from a urinary tract infection
+- Urosepsis: sepsis originating from a urinary tract infection (UTI)

 There are many more examples of linking terms to sepsis (for example, AIDS, tattoo, spider bite).
-Occasionally, terms like hemorrhagic septicemia are used to describe a symptom (internal bleeding) that occurs with sepsis.
+Occasionally, terms like hemorrhagic septicemia are used to describe a symptom (internal bleeding) or a sign like neutropenic cells (low number of white blood cells) that may occur with sepsis.
 The trend in medicine currently is to decrease the use of the terms septicemia and blood poisoning in favor of the terms sepsis or septic, because sepsis is defined most concisely.